 Figure 8.
-Institutional arrangements for REDD+ implementation

-At national level, the Ministry of Environment has the overall responsibility for REDD+, in close consultation with the REDD+ Taskforce for strategic and financial decision-making.
-The REDD+ Taskforce Secretariat is responsible to support and coordinate REDD+ implementation and is the primary contact point and coordination mechanism at operational level.
+Institutional arrangements for REDD+ implementation and is the primary contact point and coordination mechanism at operational level.
 The Consultation Group provides a forum to represent the views of all stakeholders concerned by REDD+ implementation.
 The Gender Group promotes and ensures active participation of women in REDD+ implementation.